 - While taking antibiotics, birth control pills may become ineffective, so precautions should be used during the month that you are taking antibiotics.
 Birth control pills may even predispose you to blood clots in your leg veins following surgery; therefore we request that you consider temporary discontinuation 2 weeks prior to surgery.

 - Finally, an herbal medication known as Arnica Montana has been shown to potentially decrease bruising and swelling after surgery.
 The tablets can be taken 3 times per day for one week, beginning two days prior to surgery.

 Cosmetic and Reconstructive Surgery

-- Patients undergoing Facial surgery please let the Dr. Gilbert and Guerrero know if you have a history of skin infections, herpes, or fungal infections.
+- Patients undergoing Facial surgery please let the Dr. Gilbert know if you have a history of skin infections, herpes, or fungal infections.

 - Patients undergoing cosmetic and reconstructive surgery above the age of 50 need to have an EKG and blood work (Chem 7 & CBC) done prior to surgery.
 All breast surgery patients age of 40 and older need to have a mammogram prior to surgery.

 - Please thoroughly wash your hair and body the night before and the morning of surgery with Hibiclens Antimicrobial Skin Cleanser.
 Please DO NOT use any kind of styling products, lotions or perfumes the day of surgery as this may interfere with our surgical preparation.
 In addition, breast patients should not use deodorant.